frequently asked questions

 What is whole body cryotherapy?

 Whole body cryotherapy (a.k.a.
-Cryo, some people even call it body freezing therapy) is the exposure of an individual to extremely low temperatures (-170 C or -274 F) for 3 minutes in order to decrease pain and inflammation and boost hormone and neurotransmitter levels.
-The result is decreased recovery time and pain from intense workouts, injuries, and chronic conditions, increased energy levels, anti ageing and mood boosting effects.
+Cryo) is the exposure of an individual to extremely low temperatures (-145 to -165) for 3 minutes in order to decrease pain and inflammation and boost hormone and neurotransmitter levels.
+The result is decreased recovery time and pain from intense workouts, injuries, and chronic conditions, increased energy levels, and mood boosting effects.

 How and why was whole body cryotherapy developed?

 Describing the feeling of a treatment is like standing in front of a freezer on a hot day.
-It’s a chill but not painful.
-If you have ever done an ice bath or a cold shower, you have endured much worse than a cryotherapy treatment.
-Sessions at Vancouver Cryotherapy are completely dry and after 3 minutes in the chamber you immediately warm up and no longer feel cold.
+It’s a major chill but not painful.
+If you have ever done an ice bath, you have endured much worse than a cryotherapy treatment.

 Will Cryotherapy make me lose weight?

 A single treatment can burn between 500 to 800 calories.
 Cryotherapy causes an increase in the amount of brown fat (brown adipose tissue) that you have in your body.
 Brown fat’s role in the body is to produce heat, it does this by taking calories from white fat (white adipose tissue).
-While individuals with higher levels of brown adipose tissue have lower body fat percentages, and you burn calories with cryo, it's always best to use this in conjunction with diet and exercise.
+While individuals with higher levels of brown adipose tissue have lower body fat percentages, the best way to lose weight it the old fashioned way.
+Diet and exercise.

 How many sessions can I do in one day?

-Two sessions a day is the maximum number of treatments that a person can undergo in one day.
+Two sessions a day is the maximum number of treatments that a person can undergo.
 For most people one session a day is enough.
 Two treatments a day is only recommended for athletes undergoing intense training camps or people with severe injuries or conditions.

 Is it dangerous?

-No, we use liquid nitrogen as a chilling agent and it never comes in contact with your skin.
+No, the liquid nitrogen that is used as a chilling agent does not come into contact with your skin.
 Nitrogen is nontoxic, and nonflammable it comprises 78% of the air we breathe.
 A trained operator is always present during the treatment to control the temperature and monitor your comfort.
-There are no locks or latches on the door so you are able exit the cryomachine easily and quickly anytime.
+There are no locks or latches on the door so you are able exit the cryochamber easily and quickly anytime.